Ant-keeping

 Ant-keeping (or ant keeping) is a hobby involving the capture, care, and observation of ants and ant colonies.
 It is a form of lay myrmecology.
+The trend toward keeping ants as pets has increased exponentially over the past decade.

 History

-Keeping ants as pets has been a common hobby since the mass-marketed Uncle Milton's Ant Farm achieved commercial success in the late 1950s, though these ant farms did not include a queen ant for legal reasons.
-With exception of Pogonomyrmex occidentalis, U.S. Federal law prohibits shipping live queen ants of other species (and other “plant pests”) in interstate commerce.
+Keeping ants as pets have been a common hobby since the mass-marketed Uncle Milton's Ant Farm achieved commercial success in the late 1950s, though these ant farms did not include a queen ant for legal reasons.
+With the exception of Pogonomyrmex occidentalis, U.S. Federal law restricts shipping live queen ants of other species (and other "plant pests") in interstate commerce.

 Reasons for ant-keeping

-Ant keepers may choose to keep ants in captivity for the purpose of documenting ant behavior (in the case of an ant species which is difficult to observe in the wild).
+Ant keepers may choose to keep ants in captivity to document ant behavior (in the case of an ant species which is difficult to observe in the wild).
 This field of study is called myrmecology.
 Ant keepers may also choose to keep ants as a casual hobby; i.e., as pets.
 People who keep ants may also keep them for scientific purposes and experiments.
+Furthermore, ants require less involvement from human keepers to breed, as long as the proper conditions are met, as opposed to other species.

 Starting a colony

 There are differing methods of starting, caring for, and housing an ant colony.
-In the United States queen ants can be bought from vendors provided that the seller is from your state and that the species purchased is also native to your state.
+In the United States queen ants can be bought from vendors provided that the seller meets state and federal requirements, including USDA permits.
 If you are in the UK or in any other European country, most exotic species of ant can be purchased legally through vendors though it depends on local laws.

 Locating a queen ant

 The first step involved in ant keeping is capturing a fertilized queen ant.
 Ants engage in nuptial flights during spring, summer, and some species have also been recorded to have their nuptial flights during winter.
 After these flights a fertilized queen ant will land and remove her wings before locating a spot to found her new colony.
-Nuptial flights often happens after a heavy rain or a drastic seasonal change.
+Nuptial flights often happen after a heavy rain or a drastic seasonal change.
 If a queen has already chewed her wings off, she is likely (but not certainly) fertilized.
 If a queen ant on the ground still has her wings, she is likely unfertilized.